wp-plugins/eu-vat-redirect/readme.txt

 = Q. How often is the GeoLite database updated? =

-The database included in this plugin is a static snapshot of the GeoLite database.
-The plugin does not currently have the ability to automatically update the database.
-This will be added in a future release.
-Until this feature is added, the database will be updated at regular intervals as part of plugin updates.
+The latest version of the database is automatically downloaded when you activate the plugin.
+After that, the plugin will update the database every 31 days.

+= Q. How can I tell when the GeoLite database was last updated? =

+The date the database was last downloaded is shown at the bottom of the EU VAT Redirect plugin's settings screen in Wordpress.

 = Q. Can I customise the "Confirm Location" gateway page? =